Robert Joyce explains how he found a new purpose after his dormant relapsing-remitting MS awoke and evolved into secondary progressive MS.

-Over the past five years, it was as though a wildfire has swept into my life and destroyed everything.
-While I’ve tried to nurture ideas rising out of the ashes, so many have failed to take root and survive in such a harsh environment.
-Thankfully however, some ideas did become stronger.
-And after nourishing these saplings with determination and optimism, I feel like I now see a whole new world growing around me.
+Over the past five years, it was as though wildfire swept into my life and destroyed everything.
+While I've tried to nurture ideas of rising from the ashes, many failed to take root and survive in such a harsh environment.
+Thankfully, however, some thoughts did become stronger.
+And, after nourishing these saplings with determination and optimism, I feel like I now see a whole new world growing around me.

 Refocusing my life with mindfulness and meditation

 Nowadays, my focus is in the moment – meditation and journaling have helped me with this.
-Nearly every day I try to have 20 minutes of quiet time, concentrating on my breath and using a body mapping technique to centre myself.
-After this I journal, sharing all that I am grateful for and all that I am looking forward to with the blank pages.
+I try to have 20 minutes of quiet time nearly every day, concentrating on my breath and using a body mapping technique to centre myself.
+After this, I journal, sharing what I'm grateful for and looking forward to with the blank pages.

 Every day I use a different fountain pen and ink to scribe my thoughts into a hardbound volume.
-It’s so simple, yet the act of moving the nib across the page feels like a channel directly from my brain.
-All those thoughts about the past, present, and future flood out of my brain onto the thick sheets and it feels as if I’m being emptied of all unnecessary thoughts.
+It's so simple, yet the act of moving the nib across the pages feels like a channel directly from my brain.
+All those thoughts about the past, present, and future flood out of my head onto the thick paper.
+It feels as if I'm being emptied of all unnecessary thoughts.

 Then I start my day, free from worry.